cgeisenberger/little-helpers/analyse-10x-data.md

 # 10x Genomics Data Analysis

-This assumes the input is fastq files downloaded from a sequencing archive.
-Check 10x Genomics [documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/overview/welcome) on how to create fastq files from Illumina sequencer output.

-## Some Basics
+## Obtaining sequencing data

+In addition to their scRNA-Seq platform, 10x Genomics has published its own suite of analysis tools which consist mainly of the **cellranger** software and some additional tools.
+Cellranger is capable of performing the full workflow from raw data produced by Illumina sequencers to count matrices (plus some additional steps for visualization etc.).
+Consider looking into the documentation [here][https://support.10xgenomics.com/single-cell-gene-expression/software/overview/welcome].

+However, a number of different data formats may be encountered if downloading data from public repositories such as the sequencing read archive (SRA) or the European Nucleotide Archive (ENA).
+Refer to this guide for more information.

+The main data types are:

+1. BCL files
+  - raw sequencing output
+  - need to be demultiplexed with Illuminas [bcl2fastq][1] or `cellranger mkfastq`
+2. Fastq files
+  - most published data
+  -
+3. BAM files
+  - sometimes uploaded instead of fastq files
-* You cannot extract count matrices from BAM files
+  - cellranger cannot extract count matrices from BAM files directly
-  - convert to fastq first with [bam2fastq](https://github.com/10XGenomics/bamtofastq)
+  - files need to be converted to fastq first via [bamtofastq](https://github.com/10XGenomics/bamtofastq)
-  - **supply correct cellranger version to the command line tool**
-* cellranger input files require naming pattern
+  - NB: **make sure to supply cellranger version used to create BAM files if you use bamtofastq**
+4. Count matrices
+  - Can be further analyzed with dedicated software such as [Seurat](https://satijalab.org/seurat/) or [Scanpy](https://scanpy.readthedocs.io/en/stable/#)
+  - If multiple datasets need to be merged, it may be useful to obtain raw data and re-process

+## Filename conventions

+* fastq files need to adhere to a filename pattern for cellranger to work correctly
-  - example: ```sample_S1_L000_R1_001.fastq.gz```
+* example: `sample-xyz_S1_L000_R1_001.fastq.gz`
-  * do **not** use underscores for *sample*
+* NB: The sample name (sample-xyz) must **not** contain underscores!

 ## Directory Organization

-If you want to process multiple fastqs in parallel, save yourself some trouble and set up the folder structure like in the following schematic.
-This will allow you to re-use the same script without having to adjust any parameters.
+A coherent folder structure facilites data analysis later on because the same script can be re-used for qsub submissions.
+The following directory tree is a suggestion, and the scripts later on are tailored to work within this structure.

 ```
 ├── study-A
 |   ├── ds-1-name